Student Academic Success Center

-At the Student Academic Success Center, you can receive help with general study skills, math and science concepts, writing essays and term papers, reading efficiency, English as a second language, time-management and test-taking skills and test anxiety reduction.
+At the Student Academic Success Center, you can receive help with general study skills, math and science concepts, writing essays and term papers, reading efficiency, English as a second language, and test anxiety reduction.

-Learning specialists can help you individually, in small groups, during office hours, drop-in, or you may participate in workshops covering specific areas of study.
+Learning specialists can help you in small groups, during office hours, drop-in, or you may participate in workshops covering specific areas of study.
 Undergraduate tutors provide drop-in tutoring in specific BIS, Chemistry, Math, Physics, Statistics courses, and writing across the curriculum.

 The Student Academic Success Center (SASC) offers pre- and co-classes in mathematics and physics for EOP students.
 Pre-classes help prepare students for the regular university class they usually take the following quarter.
 Co-classes provide supplementary instruction for students enrolled in the regular class.
 The SASC offers pre-classes for Mathematics 16A, 21A and Physics 9A.
 The SASC also offers co-classes for the Mathematics 16 and 21 series and the Physics 9 series.
 All pre-classes carry three workload units and co-classes carry one workload unit.
 These units count toward minimum progress and financial aid eligibility, but do not count toward graduation.